 How to stop a rogue member

 If this does not work, the board’s president can strictly follow the meeting’s rules.
-This could mean following the agenda closely, and cutting him/her off.
-Of course, the president needs to guard against stifling honest, spirited debate over the issues.
+This could mean following the agenda closely and cutting him/her off.
+Of course, the president needs to guard against stifling honest, a spirited debate over the issues.

 Impeaching a board member is typically a long shot, generally requiring two-thirds of the residents to vote in favor of the action.
 You can have a coordinated effort to vote the member out when his/her term expires, although that means waiting it out.